stochasticmaterialism/Digital-Image-Correlation-DIC-/README.md

 Step 5: For the calibration pattern:

-A specific point on the calibration pattern is selected as the origin of the world coordinate system (WCS), OW.
+A specific point on the calibration pattern is selected as the origin of the world coordinate system (WCS).
-A specific line of points on the pattern is set as the XW axis and a perpendicular line of points in the pattern is set as the YW axis.
+A specific line of points on the pattern is set as the X axis and a perpendicular line of points in the pattern is set as the Y axis.
-Step 6: Now one of the webcams is arbitrarily selected as the master camera (MC), in our case it is camera 1.
+Step 6: Now one of the webcams is arbitrarily selected as the master camera (MC), in our case it is WebCam 1.

 Step 7: The orientation and position of the WCS with respect to the MC is determined.